-One of the most fun and exciting festivals is almost upon us.
-Makar Sankranti, which celebrates the onset of warmer days, is here.
-And one of the highlights of this festival is seeing the bright blue sky dotted with colourful kites.
+One of the most fun and exciting festivals, Makar Sankranti celebrates the onset of warmer days.
+One of the highlights of this festival is seeing the bright blue sky dotted with colourful kites.

 This kite festival is not only celebrated all over India but in other South Asian countries as well.
 So, if you want to make this year’s Makar Sankranti more enjoyable for you and your little one, here are some fun kite painting ideas.

-You’ll need a large sheet of white paper, Camlin Water Colours, Camlin Scissors and some paper bunting.
-First, help your child cut the paper into a diamond shape (like a kite).
+You’ll need a large sheet of white paper, Camel Artist Water Colours, scissors and some paper bunting.
+First, help your child cut the paper into a diamond, kite-like shape.
 Draw lines from one end to the opposite end, dividing the kite into four sections.

-Next, let your child paint the different sections any colour he or she wants.
-When the paint has dried, cut out a long piece of the bunting, and stick it on the bottom corner of your kite.
+Next, let your child paint the different sections in any colour that he or she wants.
+When the paint has dried, cut out a long piece of the bunting and stick it on the bottom corner of your kite.
 And just like that, your pretty paper kite is ready.

-These are just few of many wonderful kite design ideas for you and your kids.
-Go design your own kite and fly it high with pride this Makar Sankranti.
+These are just a few of many wonderful kite design ideas for you and your kids.
+Go, design your own kite and fly it high with pride this Makar Sankranti.